- X-Rays During Pregnancy: Are They Safe?

 According to several types of research carried out by reputed colleges such as the American College of Radiology, a single diagnostic x-ray does not have the level of radiation that can cause a significant effect on your developing foetus or embryo.
 However, you need to inform your healthcare provider about whether or not you are pregnant well before time so that you can be sure that just having an x-ray recommended by a doctor during this period will not have an effect the unborn baby.

-Possible Effects of X-ray on Pregnancy
+Possible Effects of an X-Ray on Pregnancy

 Usually, the x-rays taken during this period may not be exposing your reproductive organs, and so there is no need to worry about this aspect.
 The only exception here is the abdominal x-rays.
 The risk of an abdominal x-ray is because of high doses of radiation that can affect a child’s chances of having birth defects.
-It is important to remember, however, that the radiation from diagnostic x-rays, even if it is on abdomen does not pose any risk.
+It is important to remember, however, that the radiation from diagnostic x-rays, even if it is on the abdomen, does not pose any risk.
 It is only high radiation that has a drastic effect.

 What if You Are Exposed to an X-Ray Before Knowing About Your Pregnancy?